eyujunior/wnrs/README.md

 - [Breakup Edition PDF](https://docs.google.com/document/d/1-MPhFVRuzj4LZcatqvYJRKnYkIQOwxHr1sYwJ6WYrWM/edit?usp=sharing)
 - H.G. for
   - Completing the Breakup Edition and
-  - Providing the Self-love Edition, Healing Edition, Forgiveness Edition, and the Own It Expansion
+  - Providing the Self-love Edition, Healing Edition, and the Own It Expansion
-- [@cecrandell](https://github.com/cecrandell/) for the Voting Edition
+- [@cecrandell](https://github.com/cecrandell/) for Voting Edition and Forgiveness Edition
 - [u/songbirdly](https://www.reddit.com/user/songbirdly) for the Cann Expansion

 I do not own any of the resources above.
 If you suspect this is copyright infrigment and wish to have this take down, please contact me and I will respond asap.